aktos-io/scada.js/components/data-table/README.md

 `data-table` won't display any new entries unless it's successfully written to the database.

 `curr` document will be fetched from database everytime

+if `auto-refresh` is not set to `yes`, a `Click to update` button will popup when table data is modified outside current window.